mTLS Configuration

 • A secure place to store private keys and certificates (for example, your secrets manager or key vault).

-• Postman desktop app (for the test flow) or an HTTP client that supports client certificates.
+• Postman desktop app (for the test flow), a terminal with curl or any HTTP client that supports client certificates.

 Configuration steps